fullmer24/fs-journal/reflections/week07/04-completed.md

 1. Which principles from this weeks reading did you implement?

+We didn't do a partner project this week because we were working on our checkpoints

 2. What went well this week?

+Got through a major checkpoint

 3. What would you do differently?